tstillwell/nasa-epic-image-fetcher/README.md

 `npm run fetch-latest`

-By derfault, images are saved to a 'downloads' folder in the project directory.
+By default, images are saved to a 'downloads' folder in the project directory.

 ## Module Usage